REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Overthinking Detection

 \subsection{Efficiency of Auto-Detection}

-\paragraph{Experimental setup.} ``Model Revise'' and ``+Gold'' represent revision using our method without and with the gold answer as input, respectively.
-Our baseline for comparison is ``Fixed Trunc ($G$)'', which denotes fixed truncation of the original generated response, retaining $n\%$ of the thinking tokens and truncating the response at the nearest newline.
+\paragraph{Experimental setup.} We first use R1-7B to answer each question, and then apply the above response revision method from the previous section to truncate the generated reasoning path and complete it with R1-7B.
+We evaluate the correctness of response revision by the accuracy of the final answers after completion. ``Model Revise'' and ``+Gold'' represent revision using our method without and with the gold answer as input, respectively.
+Our baseline for comparison is ``Fixed Trunc ($n$)'', which denotes fixed truncation of the original generated response, retaining $n\%$ of the thinking tokens and truncating the response at the nearest newline.
 Subsequently, similar to response revision, the ``think'' part is terminated, and the LRM is compelled to generate the final answer.
+Results before and after revision are in Table~\ref{tab:truncation_results}.
+The evaluated math datasets are introduced in Appendix~\ref{apx:setup}, and are ordered from left to right with increasing difficulty.